 - Name the Collection Set

 - If it’s going inside a Collection Set check the box and select with Collection Set it will go into, if not uncheck it

 Get organized with naming and storing photos in your Lightroom catalog.

 If you have any questions about Lightroom collections vs folders, let us know in the comments.

-Also, we love good news, so if our Lightroom editing tips have helped you to speed up your workflow with collections, share that too.
+Also, I love good news, so if my Lightroom editing tips have helped you to speed up your workflow with collections, share that too.